maximilionus/lucidglyph/README.md

 2. Reboot to apply the changes.

 ### Upgrade
-**Versions after `0.7.0`:**
-Follow the same steps from "Install" section.
-If there's a supported version of the project already installed, the "install" command will prompt the user to allow the upgrade.
+Follow the steps from the [#Install](#install) section above and the script will request user confirmation to allow the upgrade.

-**Versions before `0.7.0`:**
+> **From versions before `0.7.0`:**
-1. Follow the "Remove" section steps using the script exactly the version of the project that is currently installed on the system.
+> 1. Follow the "Remove" section steps using the script exactly the version of
+>    the project that is currently installed on the system.
-2. Now you can install the new version by simply following the "Install" section.
+> 2. Now you can install the new version by simply following the "Install"
+>    section.

 ### Per-User Mode
 > [!NOTE]
-> This feature is only available starting from `0.10.0` version.
+> This feature is available starting from `0.10.0` version.

 > [!IMPORTANT]
 > Experimental feature, expect things not to work as intended.
 User feedback is